SV-ZeroOne/Hacking_Write-ups/vh_kioptrix1.md

 # Nmap done at Sun Jul 19 10:30:18 2020 -- 1 IP address (1 host up) scanned in 1165.20 seconds
 ```

-Nothing much of the ordenary for UDP ports, looks as expected with RPC and SMB ports open.
+Nothing much of the ordinary for UDP ports, looks as expected with RPC and SMB ports open.

 ## Web Server enumeration (Ports 80 and 443)

 Going to the web servers default directory reveals the standard Apache Web Page running on Red Hat Linux.

-Lets do some enumration web server using nikto and dirbuster.
+Lets do some enumeration web server using nikto and dirbuster.

 The dirbuster scan did not reveal much.
 There was an mrtg (Multi Router Traffic Grapher) tool installed on the web server but it did not reveal much.